SQL

 - Returns data for

-queries or affected row counts forINSERT
+SELECTqueries or affected row counts forINSERT,UPDATE, andDELETE.

 Description¶